← Back to about

 Moving to New York

 I moved to New York in 2023.
 I'm from the area originally, and after six years in Providence it was time for a change.
-The company had shifted to working more remotely, so my location was less tied to where the team sat.
 What drew me to New York was the density of the founder ecosystem.
 I'd begun to realize how much it mattered to be around other smart, ambitious people — and New York just has more of them by sheer gravity.
-The energy there is different.
-You're constantly running into people building interesting things, and that proximity shapes how you think and what you think is possible.

 Building the team